Machu Picchu: a Day Trip to a Wonder of the World

 This is so important because unlike a lot of tourist sites, tickets to Machu Picchu can sell out months in advance so it’s important you plan ahead and book your tickets!
 We booked 4 months in advance but check as soon as you plan on going to make sure you can grab tickets.
 Also bring your passport since it’s how you’ll get in!

-When I got to Machu Picchu, I immediately knew that I wanted to hike the 4-day trail to get there.
+When I got to Machu Picchu, I immediately knew that I wanted to come back and hike the 4-day trail to get there.
 I’ve since had a lot of friends who’ve gone on the hike and none of them regretted it.
 The hike starts at Ollantaytambo and lasts about 3-4 days.

 If you’re not hiking the Inca trail to the citadel, you will need to buy train tickets from Ollantaytambo to Aguas Calientes (Machu Picchu town).
 Note that you will be leaving from Ollantaytambo, not Cusco, though the two are close together.
 I’d recommend getting to see the town and the ruins of Ollantaytambo while you’re there, too, because the town is super pretty and the ruins look amazing!